top of page

 • 4 credits in Science

-• 2 credits in a Language other than English (LOTE) (3 credits is strongly encouraged)
+• 1 credit in a Language other than English (LOTE) (3 credits is strongly encouraged, 5-unit sequence in CTE or Fine Art may be available as a substitution)

 • 2 credits in Physical Education